Personal Injury Lawyer Washington DC

 - Take pictures – As long as it’s safe to do so, taking pictures can help make sure your personal injury lawyer has a full image of your accident.
 Make sure to take pictures of the accident scene but also take pictures of your injuries.

 - Don’t speak to an insurance company – Insurance companies are in the business of making money.
 They do that by not paying out claims.
-If you speak with them and don’t first speak to a seasoned DC personal injury lawyer in Washington, you might say something that gives the insurance company a reason to deny your claim.
+If you speak with them and don’t first speak to a seasoned personal injury lawyer, you might say something that gives the insurance company a reason to deny your claim.

 - Contact our firm today – As your law office, we can aggressively fight to make sure you get the compensation you deserve so you can make a full and complete recovery.